CIRED/gridded_dataset_192_cities/README.md

 # gridded_dataset_192_cities
 Code allowing to process data on population density, land cover, transportation and real estate, in order to build a gridded dataset covering 192 cities.

+## Density
-Input data should be:
-- density data from GHSL (https://ghsl.jrc.ec.europa.eu)
+Input data should be the density data from GHSL (https://ghsl.jrc.ec.europa.eu).

+## Land cover
-- land cover from the European Space Agency (https://climate.esa.int/fr/projects/land-cover)
+Input data should be the land cover data from the European Space Agency (https://climate.esa.int/fr/projects/land-cover).

+## Transportation
-- transportation (from Google Maps and Baidu Maps API)
+Extracting and processing data from Google Maps and Baidu Maps API.
+All information related to the authors' account and keys have been removed.

+## Real estate data
-- real estate data (from real estate websites webscrapping)
+Real estate websites webscrapping.